paul-nechifor/lemon-cake/readme.md

 - WHAT ABOUT sections!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 - How to assemble.
 (Won't support all nasm concepts.)
-    - Build the environment. it will contain:
+    - Build the environment.
+It will contain:
         - symbols (the dict of passed-in symbols)
         - relative-symbols (this will be populated by instructions.
 For example `_start:` will add `'_start'` with the current offset to the dict)